bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 All the transactions may or may not be replayed again.
 So unless you bought Bitcoin in 2011 and you just huddled and never moved them, you're gonna be impacted by this event.
 And the whole point of a money system, kind of goes away if that much changes.
-It's Very similar to in a fiat system, if suddenly your bank account is zero or a million, depending on some random historical glitch, are you really going to just keep on going with the bank balance or are you going to do something else?
+It's Very similar to a fiat system, if suddenly your bank account is zero or a million, depending on some random historical glitch, are you really going to just keep on going with the bank balance or are you going to do something else?
 It's a big disaster if this happens.

 Aaron van Wirdum: 00:19:28